 Session Date and Time:

-Two 3-hour interactive sessions will be held on Tuesday, May 18 at 13h00 UTC and Thursday, May 20 at 00h00 UTC to offer attendees from across all time zones to connect.
+A 3-hour interactive session will be held on Tuesday, May 18 at 13h00 UTC to offer attendees.
 Please click on the links to see the session times in your time zone.
 We will be using a government-secured Zoom platform.
-The same agenda will be covered at each offering.

 Please submit any shareable documents or logistics questions to firstname.lastname@example.org